 Extra care and attention must be given when considering if an employee who sleeps whilst on shift is classed as working.
-Generally; workers who are expected to work for most of a sleep-in shift (i.e. are expected to be woken regularly) will be classed working for their entire shift even if they’re allowed to sleep between tasks.
+Generally; workers who are expected to perform their duties for most of a sleep-in shift (i.e. are expected to be woken regularly) will be classed as working for their entire shift even if they’re allowed to sleep between tasks.
 The whole shift will be classed as working hours and they will be eligible for minimum wage for the whole shift.
-Workers who are expected to sleep for most of a sleep-in shift will get the National Minimum Wage only when they are woken up to perform tasks, and only the time spent performing tasks will be classed as working time.
+Workers who are expected to be asleep for most of a sleep-in shift are required to receive the National Minimum Wage only when they are woken up to perform tasks, and only the time spent performing tasks will be classed as working time.

-Flexible working is a way of working that suits an employee’s needs, eg having flexible start and finish times, or working from home.
+Flexible working is a way of working that suits individual employee’s needs, such as having flexible start and finish times, or working from home.

 Employees can apply for flexible working if they’ve worked continuously for the same employer for the last 26 weeks.
 It’s known as “making a statutory application”.

 - The employee writes to the employer.

 - The employer considers the request and makes a decision within 3 months – or longer if agreed with the employee.

 - If the employer agrees to the request, they must change the terms and conditions in the employee’s contract.

 - If the employer disagrees, they must write to the employee giving the business reasons for the refusal.
 The employee may be able to complain to an employment tribunal.

 Employees can only make one application for flexible working a year.

 Further information can be found on the ACAS website (https://www.acas.org.uk/).